Analyzing course evaluations

 [26]:

-['Adjust the pace of lectures and enhance engagement through interactive methods',
+['Adjust the pace of lectures and incorporate more interactive and engaging teaching methods',

-'Provide structured guidance and supplemental resources for weekly readings',
+'Provide structured guidance and supplemental resources for readings',

-'Incorporate real-world examples, case studies, and current events into the curriculum',
+'Incorporate real-world examples, case studies, and current events into lectures',

 [27]: